Penalty Abatement: How to Reduce or Remove IRS Penalties

 There are three main paths to penalty relief:

-- First-Time Penalty Abatement – If you’ve been compliant in the past, the IRS may grant a one-time forgiveness.
+1. First-Time Penalty Abatement – If you’ve been compliant in the past, the IRS may grant a one-time forgiveness.
 To qualify for this, you must have no penalties in the prior three years, file all required returns, and pay (or arrange to pay) any taxes due.
+This is the most straightforward relief as it is a one-time administrative waiver that does not require proof of hardship.

-- Reasonable Cause Relief – If you can show you had a legitimate reason for falling behind, the IRS may remove penalties.
+2. Reasonable Cause Relief – If you can show you had a legitimate reason for falling behind, the IRS may remove penalties.
 Examples include serious illness or death in the family, natural disaster or fire, inability to obtain records, and reliance on bad tax advice.
+The IRS reviews these cases individually and requires documentation to support your explanation.

 What About Interest?